 pistachios, to taste

 First look at the VIDEO RECIPE.
-To prepare the Sicilian cuccìa with ricotta, put the pre-cooked grain in a drain and rinse it thoroughly under running water colander and rinse in order to eliminate the white parts and gelatinous, which I am nothing if not gelled starch.
+To prepare the Sicilian cuccìa with ricotta, put the pre-cooked grain in a drain and rinse it thoroughly under running water so as to eliminate the white and gelatinous parts, which I am nothing if not gelled starch.
 Put the corn in a pan, add a little milk and a pinch of salt, then low heat to boil for 10 minutes.
 In this way the grain is rehydrate and become creamier.
 Drain the corn and let cool completely

 In a large bowl, work for a long time with a wooden spoon the ricotta and sugar: you will have to obtain a homogeneous mixture, creamy, No clumps.
 The ricotta for the Sicilian cuccìa should be creamy, soft.
 If your cottage cheese becomes too watery let a couple of hours in the refrigerator in a colander to drain.
 If it was too hard, pass it through a sieve to make it creamier.

-Chop the chocolate and candied orange into small pieces and combine them with the cream of sugar and cottage cheese together with cinnamon and orange zest, finely grated.
+Cut the dark chocolate and candied orange into small pieces and combine them with the cream of sugar and cottage cheese together with cinnamon and orange zest, finely grated.
 Finally, add to mixture for cuccìa the corn and mix well.

 I recommend you prepare the Sicilian cuccìa with ricotta with a day in advance and store it in the refrigerator, covered with plastic wrap for contact.
 In this way the flavors will amalgamate and will be much good.
 Serve the Sicilian cuccìa with ricotta and garnish the surface of the cake with oranges and candied cherries.
 I have added as decoration some pistachio and candied pumpkin Sicilian, because I wanted a sweet and cheerful that immediately reminded me of my wonderful Sicily.
 You can also opt for a pinch of cinnamon or dried fruit, as Favorites.